 - A wide range of services.
 We routinely do Divorces, Trusts and Deeds as well as Business Formation Packages, including LLCs.
 But we also provide a number of other legal services, including Guardianships, Conservatorships, Prenuptial Agreements and Name Changes.
 Please contact one of our three Bay Area offices for more information about our legal services.

 We’re zealots when it comes to Living Trusts, yet more than 50% of people die without one, which means their families must go through the court-administered, public process of Probate.
-Many people mistakenly believe that Probate requires the services of an attorney, but if no one is contesting the estate, it is an uncontested legal matter, and Probate is a growing practice area for us.
+Many people mistakenly believe that Probate requires the services of an attorney, but if no one is contesting the estate, it is an uncontested legal matter, and Probate is a growing practice area for us–now at one flat fee: $4,500.
 If you’re facing Probate and have questions, contact one of our offices today.